 Traditionally, the operating model and funding approach for IT has been based on the Brooks Act of 1965 and only added minor portfolio integration concepts based on the Clinger-Cohen Act of 1996.
 These acts were focused on internal IT cost-based centers, management information systems, mission control systems, and enterprise resource planning systems.These systems were all either internal mission or data processing systems used to run business.
-Since 1996, a lot has happened in the IT based.
-It has moved from cost center to profit center in the private sector and in the government space to service or profit center as well (i.e. profit for IRS in efiling).
-As normally is the case when shifting positions of an asset to the executive level, this also means the investment models change and shift as it is now a critical part of executing transactions and interactions direct with the public, yet our policies are now 20-50 years old.
+Since 1996, a lot has happened in the IT cost-based center concept.
+It has moved from cost center to profit center in the private sector, and in the government space to service or profit center as well (i.e. profit for IRS in e-filing).
+And when shifting positions of an asset to the executive level, the investment models change as the asset is now a critical part of executing transactions.
+And interactions direct with the public, yet our policies are now 20-50 years old.”

-How Enterprise System and Conceptual Solution Architecture Approaches changed in 10 years
+How Enterprise System And Conceptual Solution Architecture Approaches Changed In 10 Years

-is still the same “original concepts of governance gates between major decision points/steps, step at-a-glance view, work product based methods”
+is still the same “original concepts of governance gates between major decision points/steps, step at-a-glance view, work product based methods”.

-“but you can see the appropriate gravitational move less from system architecting to portfolio designing to roadmapping”
+“but you can see the appropriate gravitational move less from system architecting to portfolio designing to roadmapping”.

-- by the time the team goes to invest, doing conceptual target solution architecture has already aged 6-18 months
+- By the time the team goes to invest, doing conceptual target solution architecture has already aged 6-18 months

-- target solution architecture depends highly on the progression of other enterprise services – what if the cloud contract gets delayed or re-scoped, what if that enterprise workflow component is done differently, what happens to your architecture?
+- Target solution architecture depends highly on the progression of other enterprise services.
+What if the cloud contract gets delayed or re-scoped, what if that enterprise workflow component is done differently?
+What happens to your architecture?

-- service principles are becoming more best practices and standards like building guidelines which are less project specific, and more the project needs to choose at the right time what is required to apply
+- Service principles are becoming more best practices and standards like building guidelines which are less project specific, and more the project needs to choose at the right time what is required to apply

-We have more adopted a three-pronged approach
+We have more adopted a three-pronged approach to address this change:

 - Strategically building collaborative relationships with our clients using Smart Lean Government concepts of building communities, integrating life events across organization types, and working towards a standing Service Integration Model